 In order to beat your marathon best, it is not necessarily about avoiding the wall, but about feeling it as late as possible, and above all about reducing it’s effects as much as possible.
 Quality preparation and tailor-made training is essential to achieve this.

-For a marathon, we recommend aiming to train for a frequency of 3 times a week, minimum.
-A good marathon training plan must take into account the runner’s experience, their state of fitness, their planning and developing suitable specific training paces (vV02 max – Velocity at V02max, threshold, fundamental endurance, etc.).
+For a marathon, we recommend aiming to train at least 3 times a week, as a minimum.
+A good marathon training plan must take into account the runner’s experience, their state of fitness, their weekly schedule and developing suitable specific training paces (vV02 max – Velocity at V02max, threshold, fundamental endurance, etc.).

-A marathon training plan focused on endurance and target pace
+A marathon training plan focused on endurance and specific paces

 The important thing for a marathon training plan is to control the pace of your training and get the body used to long efforts.
 Physiologically, the body adapts over time to muscle damage from long runs on a hard surface and to maintaining an effort despite the energy expenditure.

-We recommend including in your marathon preparation 2 hour runs for basic endurance, for some it may be 18km, others 24km.
-When you are comfortable with 2 hours, you can go up to 2 hours 30 mins, only if you feel good that day, so to avoid causing too much fatigue.
+We recommend including in your marathon preparation 2 hour long runs for basic endurance.
+For some this may be 18km, others 24km.
+When you are comfortable with 2 hours, you can go up to 2 hours 30 mins, but only if you feel good on the day, to avoid causing too much fatigue before race day.

 To control the pace well, it is important to do marathon-style sessions, with portions of 5km or 10km for example.
-We also recommend half-marathon sessions to keep you comfortable at marathon pace, for example 3 × 10 minutes at half marathon pace.
+We also recommend half marathon sessions to get you comfortable at marathon pace, for example 3×10 minutes at half marathon pace.

-A marathon is something that is prepared on a regular basis.
-The final cycle of preparation is focused on marathon pace and endurance, it is important the rest of the year to vary and in particular improve your vV02max and faster speeds.
+A marathon is something that requires preparation on a regular basis.
+Whilst the final cycle of preparation is focused on marathon pace and endurance, it is important the rest of the year to vary and in particular improve your vV02max and faster speeds.

-Likewise, the target heart rate should not only take into account the maximum heart rate, but also the resting heart rate, to be precise.
+Likewise, the target heart rate should not only take into account the maximum heart rate, but also the resting heart rate, to ensure it is precise.

 A tailor-made, easy-to-follow marathon training plan

-In the RunMotion Coach application, the pace calculation is very precise thanks to this endurance index calculated automatically for you from your race results (you must enter at least 2 races, and the more you enter the more it is precise).
+In the RunMotion Coach app, the pace calculation is very precise thanks to this endurance index calculated automatically for you from your race results (you must enter at least 2 races, and the more you enter the more precise it will be).

-You will find a tailor-made training plan whatever your experience and target times.
+You will find a tailor-made training plan whatever your running experience and target times.

-A specific key marathon session included in RunMotion Coach (depends on your level): 2x8km at marathon pace
+A specific key marathon session included in RunMotion Coach (depending on your level): 2x8km at marathon pace.

-Your RunMotion Coach program adapts to your availability each week (preparation is rarely linear, you can sometimes train only 2 times, sometimes 3 or 4 times, or even more) and you can choose the day of your long runs and interval sessions .
+Your RunMotion Coach training program adapts to your availability each week (preparation is rarely linear, you can sometimes train only 2 times, sometimes 3 or 4 times, or even more) and you can choose the day of your long runs and interval sessions.

 You no longer have to wonder what to do if you missed a session or several sessions because your plan adapts to your feedback.
 Therefore, you have every chance of achieving your goal: to beat your personal best in the marathon or to be a finisher.

-The Run Motion team wishes you good preparation and a good marathon!
+The Run Motion team wishes you all the best with your training preparation and a successful marathon!